mantidproject/mantidimaging/docs/developer_guide/testing.rst

 Testing
 =======

-Mantid imaging uses unit tests, static analysis and GUI approval testing
+Mantid Imaging uses unit tests, static analysis and GUI approval testing

 The full test suite can be run using: